SCLARO: A Dataset for Grounded Scenario-Level Scene Understanding and ScenarioCLIP for Benchmarking: Experiments

 \subsection{Implementation Details}

-\textbf{Pre-training Stage} The models are pretrained on the Action-Genome Dataset introduced in Section \ref{AGD}.
-We use an AdamW \cite{loshchilov2019decoupledweightdecayregularization} optimizer and a scheduler that applies a linear warm-up over the first $10\%$ of steps, followed by a cosine annealing schedule.
-For ScenarioCLIP, the distillation temperature is optimized with one-tenth the base learning rate for stability, and the teacher is an EMA of the student with a decay of $0.9995$ and a $2000$-step warm-up.
-Additional details are provided in the supplementary material.
+\textbf{Pre-training.} Models are pretrained on the SCLARO dataset introduced in \cref{AGD}.
+We use an AdamW~\cite{loshchilov2019decoupledweightdecayregularization} optimiser with a linear warm-up over the first $10\%$ of steps followed by cosine annealing.
+For ScenarioCLIP, the distillation temperature is optimised at one-tenth the base learning rate for stability.
+All reported results use $\lambda_{KD} = 1$ and $\lambda_{CA} = 1$ in \cref{eq:objective}.
+Additional details are provided in Sec.
+D.1 of the supplementary material.

-\textbf{Downstream Tasks} We evaluate our model on the following downstream tasks: zero-shot image$\xrightarrow{}$text retrieval, linear probe, and object detection.
-All experiments are carried out on the test set of the proposed Action-Genome Dataset.
+\textbf{Downstream Tasks.} We benchmark the SCLARO dataset across a comprehensive suite of tasks to assess its value as a resource for improving scene understanding and representation: zero-shot image$\rightarrow$text retrieval, linear probe, object detection, predicate classification, and scene-graph classification on the SCLARO dataset test set, as well as out-of-domain object classification on MS-COCO~\cite{lin2015microsoftcococommonobjects} and Visual Genome~\cite{krishna2016visualgenomeconnectinglanguage}, and out-of-domain relation zero-shot image$\rightarrow$text retrieval on Visual Genome~\cite{krishna2016visualgenomeconnectinglanguage}.
+Each task is evaluated across three models, PyramidCLIP, ScenarioCLIP w/o KD, and ScenarioCLIP, so that the results reflect properties of the dataset itself rather than any single architecture's behaviour.